vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Among the major constructions of this period, however, is the Gandheśvara Temple on the bank of the Mahānadī.
 According to Hiralal this temple was,

-Repaired by the Bhonsalas who took all kinds of old material from the ruins of other temples and used it in making the mahāmaṇd
+Repaired by the Bhonsalas who took all kinds of old material from the ruins of other temples and used it in making the mahāmaṇḍapa.

-. apa.
 We therefore find here a

 number of inscriptions, some of which do not really belong to this temple. \[. . . \]